Last Updated on May 3, 2021 by Lori Geurin

-I wrote this article to share with you how intermittent fasting cured my hypoglycemia in hopes that it will help you too.
+I wrote this article to share how intermittent fasting got rid of my hypoglycemia symptoms in hopes that it will help you too.
 A few years ago I started having blood sugar issues nearly every day.
 I’d eat a meal or snack, then less than two hours later, break out in a cold sweat, feeling weak, dizzy, nauseated, and like I was going to pass out.
 Maybe you can relate?

 Want our FREE Intermittent Fasting eBook?
-Lose weight, simplify your life, and feel better with the Ultimate Fasting Guide.
+Lose weight, simplify your life, and feel better with the complete guide to fasting.

 There were many times I was on the verge of fainting with my head between my knees or lying down on the couch while my husband fed me a banana with peanut butter trying to get my sugars back up.
 (I realize this story could give you the impression that I’m a diva or high-maintenance, but that couldn’t be further from the truth.
 Really.)

 These episodes started coming more often and more intensely.
 And, with all the other health problems I was struggling with as a result of untreated Lyme disease, I knew I should have it checked out.

 This post may contain affiliate links.
 Feel free to read our Affiliate Disclosure.

 Reactive Hypoglycemia And A Wake-Up Call

 My doctor ordered me a fasting 3-hour glucose tolerance test.
 If you’ve ever been through this you know the experience takes half a day.
 You have to drink a cold, syrupy (and nauseating) liquid, then wait at the doctor’s office, having your blood drawn multiple times, at 1-hour intervals to check your glucose levels.
 I remember feeling okay after the first blood draw and feeling sleepy and sick after the second.